 • Bumrungrad International Hospital, Bangkok.
 JCI-accredited since 2002, 47 specialty centers, 1.1 million patients per year.
 English-speaking pediatricians on site.
 Walk-in ER 24/7.
 Sukhumvit 3, near Nana BTS.

 • Samitivej Sukhumvit Hospital, Bangkok.
-Children’s hospital wing, well-regarded for ear infections and rotavirus dehydration cases that happen on family trips.
+Children’s hospital wing, well regarded for ear infections and rotavirus dehydration cases that happen on family trips.
 Sukhumvit 49.

 What to bring.
 Your insurance card, passport copies, the kid’s vaccination record (paper or photo on your phone), and a credit card.
 Private hospitals bill you, and you submit to your insurer.
 Costs are dramatically lower than equivalent care in the US or UK.